bstnbuck/Simple-Go-Blockchain/README.md

 Nothing to install!
 It's Go! :D

 ## Usage
+1. After starting you will be asked how much leading hex-Nulls the hash should have.
+Enter a decimal like 8, this will be changed to '00000000' <- leading nulls
-1. After starting you will be asked how much Blocks you would like to generate.
-Please enter a natural number like 0, 1, 2, 25, 199, ...
+2. After that you will be asked how many blocks you want to generate.
+Please enter a natural number like 0, 1, 25, 199, ...

-That's all, depending on the difficulty it may take a while until an output follows.
+That's all, depending on the difficulty (leading hex nulls) it may take a while until an output follows.

 ### Information
 * The Code is self-explanatory commented.
-* Because of the so named "Nonce" which can be very large the type is uInt64 (unsigned Integer 64bit).
-This means the "Nonce" can be up to 2**64 bits long.
-This should be sufficient.
+* Because of the so named "Nonce" which can be very large the type is Big Integer.
+This means the "Nonce" can be up to theoretical infinity bits long.
+This should be sufficient :D
 * The payload is filled with random strings of equal length for each block.
-* The Proof-of-Work function uses a random string with a incremented Nonce (type uInt64) as hashed operators.
+* The Proof-of-Work function uses a random string with a incremented Nonce (type bigInt) as hashed operators.

 ### The following is still being implemented
 * Entering some data while executing proof of work.